petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/understanding-object-integrations/using-custom-object-apis/using-object-apis-with-base64-encoded-files.md

    ...
    ```

-   The terminal should display a similar output.
+   The terminal shows a similar output.

    ```bash
    {